 The University and The Students' Union at UWE have a strong partnership and are working to provide training and resources for student projects.
 In exchange, we expect The Students' Union at UWE to challenge us and to push us to do better in meeting the aims and objectives of our 2030 Sustainability Plan.

-To this end, during the last six years we have supported The Students’ Union at UWE to develop The Green Team, a sizeable community with more than 1,600 supporters, across the departments and programmes of UWE Bristol.
-The Green Team initiative is supported by a specially appointed Green Team coordinator within The Students’ Union at UWE.
-Most recently, the team have established an elected committee of representatives, each of whom take on a theme area within the Sustainability Plan and link with the responsible staff member, thereby driving even stronger working relations.
+To this end, during the last eight years we have supported The Students' Union at UWE to develop The Green Team, a sizeable community with more than 500 supporters, across the departments and programmes of UWE Bristol.
+The Green Team initiative is supported by a specially appointed Green Team coordinator within The Students' Union at UWE.
+Every year they run one or more campaigns to challenge the University and to raise student awareness of positive climate action.

 City region activities

 At UWE Bristol we aim to make the most of our ability to impact on the sustainability of the city region through various channels; through our leadership, our academic expertise and research, our students’ placements, projects and volunteering, and our involvement in key initiatives.

 Our commitment to the key sustainability grouping in Bristol, the Bristol Green Capital Partnership (BGCP) has been significant over many years.
 During the Bristol 2015 European Green Capital year, we were a strategic partner and strong supporter.
 In 2016, we were involved in the development of the partnership into a Community Interest Company and Professor James Longhurst, our Assistant Vice-Chancellor, chaired BGCP in 2016 and is a member of the current board.